WHAT IS AYA?

 LACK OF AYA EXPERTISE

-There is a lack of trained AYA Oncology providers, teams, and programs.
+There is a lack of specialized AYA Oncology providers, teams, and programs.

-Providers are either trained as pediatric providers – where the focus is on caring for young children with pediatric cancers – or at medical oncology providers, where the focus is on caring for adults with adult cancers.
+Providers are either trained in pediatric oncology – where the focus is on caring for young children with pediatric cancers – or in medical oncology, where the focus is on caring for older adults with adult cancers.

 85-90% of patients in a pediatric hospital are under 15, so services and delivery are geared towards them.